 Gail is currently engaged in various roles globally as well as in Australia, including as a:

-- Member, Australian American Leadership Dialogue Advisory Board
+- Member of the Australian American Leadership Dialogue Advisory Board

-- Adjunct Professor, University of New South Wales
+- Adjunct Professor at the University of New South Wales

-She has previously been a founding member of the Global Board of Advisors at the US Council on Foreign Relations, Vice President of the International Monetary Conference, Chairman of the Australian Bankers’ Association and Member of the Australian Prime Minister’s Indigenous Advisory Council.
-In addition, she has served as a Director of Woolworths Holdings in South Africa, Country Road Group, David Jones and the Business Council of Australia, and was a member of the Northern Territory Economic Reconstruction Commission.
+She has previously been a founding Member of the Global Board of Advisors at the US Council on Foreign Relations, Vice President of the International Monetary Conference, Member of the McKinsey Advisory Council, Member of the PLuS Alliance Advisory Board, Chairman of the Australian Bankers’ Association and Member of the Australian Prime Minister’s Indigenous Advisory Council.
+In addition, she has served as a Director of Woolworths Holdings in South Africa, Country Road Group, David Jones and the Business Council of Australia, and was a Member of the Northern Territory Economic Reconstruction Commission.

 Gail is the author of Live Lead Learn: My stories of life and leadership which was published in July 2017 in Australia and New Zealand by Penguin Random House and in November 2017 in South Africa by Pan Macmillan.
 In the same year, she established ‘The Gail Kelly Global Leaders Scholarship’ between the University of New South Wales and the University of Cape Town.

-Gail has been awarded an Honorary Doctorate of Business by the University of New South Wales, Macquarie University and Charles Sturt University.
+Gail has been awarded three Honorary Doctorates of Business, by the University of New South Wales, Macquarie University and Charles Sturt University.
 She has also been conferred an Honorary Doctorate of Science in Economics by the University of Sydney.